 David White from L’Oréal emphasised, “Skincare first!”.
 After cleansing and toning, eye cream or serum should be the first product to be applied before make-up.
 This allows for proper absorbency as well as adequate time for the active ingredients to prep and settle in the delicate eye area.
 Once your skincare routine is done, the makeup can start.

 Prevention is better than cure

-David recommends Kiehl’s Creamy Eye Treatment with Avocadoe, R415, is a “fantastic all-rounder”.
+* David recommends Kiehl’s Creamy Eye Treatment with Avocado, R415, is a “fantastic all-rounder”.

 Colour theory FTW

 Colour concealer is the future and when used correctly, based on your skin tone and imperfections you want to cover up, it yields great results.
 Using the colour theory, we use opposite colours on the colour wheel to effectively cancel each other out.
-The orange and peach tones neutralise dark spots and cancel out blue shadows that under-eye circles reflect, as well as bruising.
+The orange and peach tones neutralise dark spots and bruising, and cancels out blue shadows that under-eye circles reflect.
 Green neutralises redness and helps to cover spots.
 If all the colours seem overwhelming, Physicians Formula Super CC Color-Correction and Care, R274,95, is a product that seems to offer it all.
-It uses the colour theory and works to cancel out spots, darkness, signs of ageing and redness, in one product, with added SPF 30.
+It uses the colour theory and works to cancel out spots, darkness, signs of ageing and redness in one product!
+It also contains added SPF 30.

 David states, “Apply a tiny amount with a concealer brush on the innermost corner of the eye area, blending outwards.
 It is very important that the bulk of the product is applied to the darkest areas”.